joeyhipolito/node-express-examples/README.md

 * [Express] (http://expressjs.com/)
 * [Underscore] (http://underscorejs.org/)

-This is modules are not required to produce a working node application, I used this modules/libraries to speed up development and produce a much readble code.
+This is modules are not required to produce a working node application, I used this modules/libraries to speed up development and produce a morereadble code.

 ## How to install dependencies